Configuring Diego for upgrades

-Note: Rolling upgrade is not available in your deployment if you have not configured your deployment to be highly available.
-See High Availability in Cloud Foundry.
+Important Rolling upgrade is available in your deployment only if you have configured your deployment to be highly available.
+See High availability in Cloud Foundry.

 The number of cells that undergo upgrade simultaneously (either in a state of shutting down or coming back online) is controlled by the